Jump to Tutor

 The sampler includes all three styles of Borris lace and most stitches in one project (24 cm square).
 The centre features the ‘crag’ style, the inner border shamrocks on net ground, and the outer border traditional filling stitches.

-A full kit will be provided and includes the pattern, working assembly, thread, tape, needles and notes.
+A full kit will be provided and includes pattern, thread, tape, needles and notes.
 Cost is $35.

 Megan and I have been lace making together for quite some time and love experimenting with bobbin and needle lace techniques to create contemporary work.